stania/cygmintty/readme.md

 Place cmt.exe in a directory which is in the PATH.

-In Windows Explorer, press `alt`+`d`to move focus to location bar, and type `cmt<ENTER>`.
+In Windows Explorer, press `alt`+`d`to move focus to location bar, and type `cmt` then press `Enter`.
 Then mintty and bash will run on directory in where you were in Windows Explorer.

 Internals